• Skip to primary navigation

 • In a food processor, pulse the chickpeas until mostly broken down, but still have texture.

-• Add the hearts of palm and pulse until it has a tuna-like consistency.
+• Add hearts of palm and pulse until it looks like tuna.

-• In a large mixing bowl, combine mayo, garlic, dill, salt, and pepper.
+• In a mixing bowl, combine mayo, garlic, dill, salt, and pepper.

-• Now add the mixture and any optional add-ins to the dressing.
+• Add the mixture and any optional add-ins to the bowl with the dressing.

 Fully assembled sandwich cut in half.
 Potato chips in the background.